kubernetes101/pib-dev/README.md

 ## Create a Codespace

+> You can use the same Codespace for any of the labs

 - From this repo
   - Click the `<> Code` button
     - Make sure the Codespaces tab is active